feidao90/FDJSONModel/README.md

 ## License

-VOJSONModel is available under the MIT license.
+FDJSONModel is available under the MIT license.
 See the LICENSE file for more info.